QBladeOcean/QBladeOceanDocs/docs/source/src/theory/environment/sea/linear_waves.rst

 where,

 - :math:`\Theta` is the velocity potential,
-- :math:`g` is the graviational acceleration,
+- :math:`g` is the gravitational acceleration,
 - :math:`A` is the wave amplitude,
-- :math:`\omega` is the ciruclar frequency,
+- :math:`\omega` is the circular frequency,
 - :math:`h` is the water depth,
 - :math:`t` is the time,
 - :math:`x,y,z` are Cartesian coordinates,
 - :math:`k` is the wave number.

-The wave number k may be be expressed through the approximation of the dispersion relationship :footcite:t:`Guo2002`
+The wave number k may be expressed through the approximation of the dispersion relationship :footcite:t:`Guo2002`

 .. math::
    \begin{align}